The FCBC Office Staff looks forward to working with you in 2017!

-Liz Sutherland (bottom left): Has been working for FCBC since 1992.
+Liz Sutherland (Office Manager): Has been working for FCBC since 1992.
 Liz’s first role with FCBC was working from home developing sponsors for the Club.
-For the past five years, she has served as the “face” of the FCBC office — staffing the front desk and working closely with coaches and participants.
+For the past six years, she has served as the “face” of the FCBC office — staffing the front desk and working closely with coaches and participants.
 Liz’s boys all played on FCBC teams when they were young.
 She is an animal lover, rescuer, and activist who enjoys reading and gardening.

-Tammi Glick (top middle): Has been working for FCBC since 2010.
+Tammi Glick (Admin Assistant): Has been working for FCBC since 2010.
 Tammi has 3 boys who played baseball starting in 1990; her husband coached teams throughout their years of play.
 She has 2 granddaughters who have played for the Club as well.
 Unique endeavor: Tammi grows non-certified organic garlic for the summer markets.

 FCBC strives to provide a top quality recreational program for the youth of Fort Collins and surrounding communities.